awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 We therefore recommend that you create a VPC with a CIDR range large enough for expected future growth, but not one that overlaps with current or expected future subnets anywhere in your corporate or home network, or that overlaps with current or future VPCs\.

-We currently do not support VPN connections over IPv6\.
+We currently do not support AWS Site\-to\-Site VPN connections over IPv6\.